If you are starting your property search, one of the first questions you may ask is:

 Lenders typically ask for:

 Some lenders use a soft credit check at this stage, while others may carry out a hard search.
-Many mortgage principles do not significantly affect your credit score, but this can vary by lender.
+Many mortgage in principle checks do not significantly affect your credit score, but this can vary by lender.
 We explain this clearly before proceeding so there are no surprises.

 In most cases, a decision can be given quickly once the required information is provided.